Floridians endure slow wait for power knocked out by Ian

 Power restoration is always a key challenge after major hurricanes, when high winds and flying debris can topple power lines or major parts of the electricity infrastructure.

-Silagy said the utility has invested $4 billion over the last 10 years to harden its infrastructure by doing things such as burying more power lines, noting that 40% of its distribution system is now underground.
-The utility is also using more technology such as drones that can stay aloft for hours to get a better picture of damage to the system, and sensors at substations that can alert them to flooding so they can shut off parts of the system before the water arrives.
+Silagy said the utility has invested $4 billion over the last 10 years to harden its infrastructure, doing things like burying more power lines, noting that 40% of its distribution system is now underground.
+The utility is also using more technology such as drones that can stay aloft for hours to get a better picture of damage, and sensors at substations that alert the utility to flooding so it can shut off parts of the system before the water arrives.

 Silagy said he saw during Ian where those investments paid off.
 Concrete utility poles remained standing at Fort Myers Beach, where many homes and businesses were wiped away.
 The company also didn’t lose a single transmission structure in the 8,000 miles (12,875 kilometers) it covers in Florida.

-Elsewhere, the hurricane’s remnants, now a nor’easter, weren’t done with the U.S. Heavy rain fell Tuesday from Philadelphia to Boston, though not enough to cause flooding.
+Elsewhere, the hurricane’s remnants, now a nor’easter, were not done with the United States.
+Heavy rain fell Tuesday from Philadelphia to Boston, although not enough to cause flooding.
 The storm’s onshore winds are causing some minor ocean flooding at high tide from the North Carolina Outer Banks to Long Island, New York.

 “If people had not heeded warnings, I think it could have been a lot worse,” North Carolina Gov. Roy Cooper said Tuesday as he reviewed how his state dealt with the storm.

-Note: This story has been updated to correct the year of Hurricane Irma to 2017, not 2018.